Felo de se

 Felo de se (from Medieval Latin fel[l]ō dē sē, "felon of him-/herself") was a concept applied against the personal estates (assets) of adults who ended their own lives.

 Early English common law, among others, by this concept considered suicide a crime—a person found guilty of it, though dead, would ordinarily see penalties including forfeiture of property to the monarch and a shameful burial.
 Beginning in the seventeenth century precedent and coroners' custom gradually deemed suicide temporary insanity—court-pronounced conviction and penalty to heirs were gradually phased out.

-Such judgment and penalties had taken in any deceased, lawfully killed for self-defence or defence of another, committing a felony.

 Detailed evolution

 Until the end of the widespread phasing out mentioned below, in English common law suicides were felons.
 The crime was punishable by forfeiture (great loss of property) to the monarch and what was considered a shameful burial – typically with a stake through the heart and at a crossroads.
 Burials for felones de se typically took place at night, with no mourners nor clergy; the place was often kept secret by justices of the peace, coroners and local undertakers.

 A child or lunatic (a term which included the demonstrably mentally disabled) who killed themself was excepted from this post mortem offence, which resembled attainder.

-Burial at the place mentioned persisted until the Burial of Suicide Act 1823 abolished it.
+Burial at the place mentioned persisted until the Burial of Suicides Act 1823 abolished it.
 By this, the remains should be buried in a churchyard (with minister attending), or other authorised place.
 This was broadened by the Interments (felo de se) Act 1882.
 Vestiges of the old practice persisted into the middle of the century.
 A news report in 1866 as to the case of Eli Sykes, a prisoner awaiting the death sentence at Armley gaol in Leeds, read the inquest jury returned a verdict of felo de se and "in consequence of that verdict the body would be buried at midnight, without any religious ceremony, within the precincts of the gaol".

-By the Burial Laws Amendment Act 1880 funeral rites were defaulted to a "Christian and orderly religious service", substituting that taken from the Book of Common Prayer if required (i.e. if the deceased was known to be of other religion).
+The Burial Laws Amendment Act 1880 authorised any "Christian and orderly religious service" or no religious service, substituting that taken from the Church of England's Book of Common Prayer if required (i.e. if the deceased was known to be of other religion).
+The Act itself explicitly disclaimed any extension of the right to burial where it had not existed before; this was only provided for suicides by the 1882 Act.